JonathanFrassineti/2D-Ising-Model-simulation/README.md

 For references about Metropolis algorithm, see [this link](https://www.asc.ohio-state.edu/braaten.1/statphys/Ising_MatLab.pdf).

 ## Structure of the project
+In order to start the Ising model, the user has to launch the file [simulation](https://github.com/JonathanFrassineti/Software-Project/blob/master/simulation.py) which imports its parameters from [configuration](https://github.com/JonathanFrassineti/Software-Project/blob/master/configuration.py); there could be different types of configurations for the model, so the user has to specify the configuration he wants when launching the simulation file.

 This is how I divided my project into blocks: